-Three Indian men, who went missing in Iran, rescued
+Three missing Indian men rescued by Iran Police

 Their families had alleged that they were abducted by a network of agents from Pakistan, who demanded a ransom of Rs 18 lakh each.

-The three Indian nationals who had gone missing in Iran have been rescued, said the Iranian Embassy in New Delhi on Tuesday.
+The three Indian nationals who had gone missing in Iran have been “found and released”, said the Iranian Embassy in New Delhi on Tuesday.

-“Local media in Iran say police have found and released three Indian men who had gone missing in Iran,” the embassy said on X.
+The police in Iran had rescued the men from hostage takers in Varamin in southern Tehran, according to local media reports.

-The three men from Punjab, who were offered work and thought that they were travelling to Australia in April, had ended up in Iran instead and went missing.
+The three men from Punjab, who were offered work and thought that they were travelling to Australia in April, had ended up in Iran instead.
 Their families had alleged that they were abducted by a network of agents from Pakistan, who demanded a ransom of Rs 18 lakh each.

-On May 28, the Indian Embassy in Tehran had said it had taken up the matter strongly with the Iranian authorities and requested that the missing men be traced urgently.
+On May 28, the Indian Embassy in Tehran said it had taken up the matter strongly with the Iranian authorities and requested that the missing men be traced urgently.

 The three men were Amritpal Singh from Hoshiarpur, Hushanpreet Singh from Sangrur, and Jaspal Singh from Shaheed Bhagat Singh Nagar.